The Williams Companies, Inc. (NYSE:WMB) Shares Purchased by Verition Fund Management LLC

 Williams Companies Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, December 26th.
-Shareholders of record on Friday, December 9th will be paid a dividend of $0.425 per share.
-This represents a $1.70 dividend on an annualized basis and a yield of 5.04%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, December 26th.
+Investors of record on Friday, December 9th will be given a dividend of $0.425 per share.
+This represents a $1.70 annualized dividend and a dividend yield of 5.04%.
 The ex-dividend date is Thursday, December 8th.
-Williams Companies’s dividend payout ratio (DPR) is currently 103.66%.
+Williams Companies’s payout ratio is 103.66%.

 Insiders Place Their Bets